git4unrealnondev/Rust-Cantor-Pair/README.md

-A simple alforithm to enable cantor pairing has a small test
+A simple algorithm to enable cantor pairing has a small test